Browse the Itinerary for this Ride

 After a hearty Irish breakfast meet the horses and guides at the stable, conveniently located on the hotel grounds.
 The morning is spent assessing riders and horses with a ride around Horn Head Forest and high up on the track for a panoramic view of Sheephaven Bay.
-Return to Arnold's Hotel for lunch.
-The afternoon is free.
-(Additional riding can be arranged for a small fee.)
+Lunch at Arnold's hotel.
+The riding time is tide dependent today.
+2 hours in the saddle.

 A free day to relax and unwind.
 Take advantage of the many sights within walking distance of the hotel.
 The Workhouse first opened in 1845 on the eve of the Great Famine; it is now a museum exhibiting the tragic life and times of the famine victims.
 Next door is an art gallery and craft shop, which includes exhibits of many famous artists including Frank Eggington.
 In the center of the village there are quaint shops selling a variety of quality Irish goods.
 The walking enthusiast can enjoy many local walks with a guidebook available at the hotel.
 The hotel can make arrangements for anglers to have a fishing boat and permit for the day on one of many local lakes.
 There is a golf club and the hotel offers reduced green fees.
 A thirty-minute drive from the hotel is Glenveagh National Park, the Glebe Gallery, and the Dunlewy Interpretive Centre.
 For those who wish to ride additional riding can be arranged for a small fee.